Patric Niederhauser

-Patric Niederhauser (born 8 October 1991 in Münsingen) is a professional racing driver from Switzerland and a current Audi Factory Driver.
-He was the champion of the Formula Abarth Italian Series.
+Patric Niederhauser (born 8 October 1991) is a professional racing driver from Switzerland and a current Porsche factory driver.

-Career
+He was the champion of the Formula Abarth Italian Series in 2011 and competed in the GP3 Series before switching into GT racing, where a 2019 title in the ADAC GT Masters earned him a spot in the Audi factory lineup.
+After four years in the programme, Niederhauser switched to Porsche ahead of 2024.

+Early career

 Karting

 Niederhauser began karting in 2006 and raced primarily in his native Switzerland for the majority of his career, working his way up from the junior ranks to progress through to the KF2 category by 2009, when he finished as runner-up in Swiss Karting Championship.

-Formula Abarth
+Lower formulae

 In 2010, Niederhauser graduated to single–seaters, racing in the newly launched Formula Abarth series in Italy for Jenzer Motorsport.
-Race victory at Varano and another five podiums at the end of the season saw him finish as runner-up in the Italian series, Niederhauser remained in Formula Abarth for a second season in 2011, when the series split in European and Italian series.
+Race victory at Varano and another five podiums at the end of the season saw him finish as runner-up in the Italian series, Niederhauser remained in Formula Abarth for a second season in 2011, when the series split into the European and Italian series.
 He won the Italian Series title in clash with teammate (till Spa round) Sergey Sirotkin, taking six wins in fourteen races.
-In European Series the Swiss driver finished as runner-up with five race victories, 37 points behind Sirotkin.
+In the European Series the Swiss driver finished as runner-up with five race victories, 37 points behind Sirotkin.

-Formula Renault

-During the 2010 Niederhauser also contested a single round of the Formula Renault 2.0 Middle European Championship at Dijon, finishing on podium in both races.
+During 2010, Niederhauser also contested a single round of the Formula Renault 2.0 Middle European Championship at Dijon, finishing on the podium in both races.

 GP3 Series

-In 2012 Niederhauser will continue his collaboration with Jenzer Motorsport into GP3 Series.

-Audi factory driver

-In line with his factory duties, Niederhauser joined customer team Saintéloc Racing for the 2023 GT World Challenge Europe season.
-He joined fellow factory drivers Simon Gachet and Christopher Mies for a Pro entry in the Endurance Cup, and added a Sprint Cup campaign alongside Erwan Bastard.
+In 2012, Niederhauser remained with Jenzer, moving into the GP3 Series.
+In his debut season, two wins helped the Swiss driver towards seventh in the standings.
+The following year, he returned to GP3 with Jenzer.
+The campaign proved to be less successful, as Niederhauser only scored two points finishes following a double podium at the opening round, thus ending up 13th in the standings.

+In what would prove to be Niederhauser's final year in GP3, 2014 saw him switching over to Arden International.
+At the Hungaroring, Niederhauser broke his two-year long winless streak during the sprint race, and won again at Sochi to finish tenth overall.

+Niederhauser did not attain a seat in 2015, only competing in one round of the GP2 Series for Daiko Team Lazarus.